hydrodynamicstability/publicationlist/appliedstat.md

 ### Journal Publications (Refereed)

+- A. J. Scupham and C. Tong, 2024:  Detection of equine parvovirus-hepatitis and efficacy of governmental regulation for equine biologics purity.  *Journal of Veterinary Diagnostic Investigation*, in press.

 - M. E. Srednik, B. R. Morningstar-Shaw, J. A. Hicks, C. Tong, T. A. Mackie, and L. K. Schlater, 2023:  [Whole-genome sequencing and phylogenetic analysis capture the emergence of a multi-drug resistant Salmonella enterica serovar Infantis clone from diagnostic animal samples in the United States](https://doi.org/10.3389/fmicb.2023.1166908).  *Frontiers in Microbiology*, **14**:  1166908.

   - Published under the research topic, "Antimicrobial Resistance Genomics in Bacterial Zoonotic Pathogens".